 Prof Chris Dobson, Master of St. John’s College, University of Cambridge told the Telegraph, “You wouldn’t give statins to someone who had just had a heart attack, and we doubt that giving a neurostatin to an Alzheimer’s patient who could no longer recognize a family member would be very helpful…

 But if it reduces the risk of the initial step in the process, then it has a serious prospect of being an effective preventive treatment.”

-The drug targets the first step in the toxic chain reaction that leads to the death of brain cells and the onset of Alzheimer’s disease.
+The drug targets the first step in the toxic chain reaction that leads to the death of brain cells.

 Tests showed it delayed the onset of Alzheimer’s disease, both in a test tube and in nematode worms.
 I would pay attention more to the bodies natural ability to ward of Alzheimer’s.
 Please read the list below of Brain Toxic Foods and what you can do without needing a pill.

 When the drug was given to worms genetically programmed to develop Alzheimer’s disease, it had no effect once symptoms had already appeared.